wesleybliss/spot/README.md

 **Spot** is a lightweight dependency injection (DI) framework for Dart and Flutter applications.
 Technically implemented as a service locator pattern, Spot provides a minimal yet powerful API for managing dependencies with support for singletons, factories, async initialization, and scoped containers.

+> Spot is currently in early development.
+The API may change in future releases.

 ## Features

 - 🎯 **Simple API** - Register and resolve dependencies with minimal boilerplate